 However, at Penn Medicine, there are options to ease your pain and prevent or delay the onset of arthritis which may delay having your knee replaced.
 We offer the most advanced and effective cartilage repair and restoration options available in the Philadelphia region, including cartilage transplantation which repairs defects with your own cartilage cells.

-Meet Penn knee cartilage and meniscus repair experts
+View surgeons who specialize in knee cartilage and meniscus repair

 The Cartilage and Meniscus Repair Surgery Process

 Once our orthopaedic surgeons review your x-rays and other reports, they will recommended the best treatment option depending on the extent of damage, size and location of the tissue defect.

 Small defects in specific locations may be treated using an osteochondral autograft transfer or microfracture, which can be performed with smaller incisions.